Transferring your legacy

 Build a financial partnership to last a lifetime.

 Wills, trusts, foundations, and wealth planning strategies have legal, tax, accounting and other implications.
 Prior to implementing any wealth planning strategy, clients should consult their legal, tax, accounting and other advisers.
+Union Bank does not create estate plans.
+Estate plans should be reviewed by an attorney who specializes in estate planning and is licensed to practice law in a client’s state.

 This is a publication of The Private Bank at MUFG Union Bank, N.A. (the Bank).
 This publication is for general information only and is not intended to provide specific advice to any individual.
 Some information provided herein was obtained from third-party sources deemed to be reliable.
 The Bank makes no representations or warranties with respect to the timeliness, accuracy, or completeness of this publication and bears no liability for any loss arising from its use.